 I’m not particularly crafty, but I love pretty wreaths for the doors.
 A new fall wreath will carry you from September through Thanksgiving.
 I get great inspiration when I go in Michael’s or flip through magazines.

-This pumpkin wreath from Kohl’s is on sale for probably less than you could buy the materials and make it yourself.
+This pumpkin wreath is on sale for probably less than you could buy the materials and make it yourself.
 But if you’re crafty and make pretty wreaths, please post some pictures and inspire the rest of us!

 Slipcover the Sofa or a Chair